YancyLi1117/Home/DS.md

  - Utilized WIND and iFinD data terminal to collect data of A-share listed companies and used **multiple linear regression** to verify the significance of the related factors.
 Wrote the report “The Negative Impact of Tax Avoidance on Companies”

 ### **VeChain Tech** ---*Data Analysis Intern* `Apr.2019 ~ Oct.2019 | Shanghai, China`
- -  Acquired 100K+ transaction information from the database, deployed the automatic script to clean, analyze and visualize the raw data using **Python**, and made weekly reports
+ -  Acquired 100K+ transaction information with **MongoDB**, deployed the automatic script to clean, analyze and visualize the raw data using **Python**, and made weekly reports
  -  To identify the abnormal transactions, classified and labelled the digital currency accounts via **kNN** based on transaction frequency and amount characteristics, reaching an accuracy of **92.4%**

 ## Project